suhasHere/moq-secure-objects/draft-ietf-moq-secure-objects.md

 succeeds or fails.

-# Header Extensions
+# Object Properties

-## Key ID Extension {#keyid-ext}
+## Key ID Property {#keyid-ext}

-Key ID  (Extension Header Type 0x2) is a variable length integer and identifies the keying material (keys, nonces and associated context for the MoQT Track) to be used for a given MoQT track.
+Key ID (Property Type 0x2) is a variable length integer and identifies the keying material (keys, nonces and associated context for the MoQT Track) to be used for a given MoQT track.

-The Key ID extension is included within the Immutable Header extension.
+The Key ID property is included within the Immutable Properties.
-All objects encoded MUST include the Key ID header extension when using this specification for object encryption.
+All objects encoded MUST include the Key ID property when using this specification for object encryption.

-## Private Extension {#pvt-ext}
+## Encrypted Properties List {#pvt-ext}

-The Private Extensions (Extension Header Type 0xA) contains a sequence of Key-Value-Pairs (see section 1.4.2 {{MoQ-TRANSPORT}}) which are also Object Extension Headers of the Object.
-This extension can be added by the Original Publisher and considered part of the Object Payload.
+The Encrypted Properties List (Property Type 0xA) is a container that holds a sequence of Key-Value-Pairs (see Section 1.4.3 of {{MoQ-TRANSPORT}}) representing one or more Object Properties.
+These properties can be added by the Original Publisher and are encrypted along with the Object Payload, making them accessible only to End Subscribers.

 ~~~
-Private Extensions {
+Encrypted Properties List {
   Type (0xA),
   Length (i),
   Key-Value-Pair (..) ...